helloSystem/docs/developer/architecture.md

 ### Dock

 A Dock that shows icons for running and pinned applications.
-(In the future it should als get an animated icon as a launching indicator for applications that are being launched but are not yet showing a window.)
+(In the future it should also get an animated icon as a launching indicator for applications that are being launched but are not yet showing a window.)

 ### `launch` command

 The `launch` command is used to launch applications without specifying a path to them.

-The `launch` command is expceted to determine the preferred instance of an application with the given name.
+The `launch` command is expected to determine the preferred instance of an application with the given name.
 (The `launch` command is supposed to find the _preferred_ instance, e.g., the one with the highest version, the one last put onto the system, etc.) Eventually the `launch` command should also get knowledge which application to open a file with.

 Filer is supposed to launch all applications through the `launch` command.
 Shell scripts, `.desktop` files, etc. should be written to use the `launch` command rather than hardcoding paths to applications, where appropriate.